10 Pros & Cons of Living in Phoenix, AZ

 Apart from properties, the residents of Phoenix accumulate 2% lower living costs compared to the national average, and goods and groceries cost around 4% less.

-Phoenix is a huge city and is home to one of the best labor markets in the country.
+Phoenix is a huge city and has one of the best labor markets in the country.

 Considering its location, strong economy, and being eye candy for many Fortune 500 companies, the Phoenix job market is expected to expand to 550,000 jobs available in the next decade.